pulumi/terraform-provider-aws/website/docs/r/s3_bucket_versioning.html.markdown

 Provides a resource for controlling versioning on an S3 bucket.
-Deleting this resource will either suspend versioning on the associated S3 bucket or simply remove the resource from Terraform state if the associated S3 bucket is unversioned.
+Deleting this resource will either suspend versioning on the associated S3 bucket or simply remove the resource from state if the associated S3 bucket is unversioned.

 For more information, see [How S3 versioning works](https://docs.aws.amazon.com/AmazonS3/latest/userguide/manage-versioning-examples.html).